Vlasterx/responsive-helper/README.md

 }
 ```

 As you can see, you can use responsive code directly in your class/ID.
-At the moment, only usable responive variable is `$baseFontSize`, which you can use to define responsive typography and geometry that is based on base font size.
+At the moment, only usable responsive variable is `$baseFontSize`, which you can use to define responsive typography and geometry that is based on base font size.

 If you take a look at `scss/config_media.json`, you will see that each breakpoint has it's own `baseFontSize` value.
 That value is used later as SCSS variable `$baseFontSize`.